j3br/cfddns/README.md

 ## Configuration

 By default, the program looks for a `config.json` file inside the cfddns module directory.
-However, you can specify a custom path to your configuration file using the `--config` command-line argument.

 To provide a custom path to your configuration file, use the following command:

 ```bash
 cfddns --config /path/to/config.json
 ```

-Replace /path/to/config.json with the actual path to your configuration file.

 Note that the configuration file must be a valid JSON file.
 For more information on the required format and structure of the configuration file, refer to the `config-sample.json` file provided in the cfddns module directory.